-No, I do not have any degree in business or finance.
+No, I do not have any degrees in business or finance.

 And I don’t have hundreds of thousands of followers on Twitter and Facebook (yet!)

-Like most people, I want to leave a better financial life.
-So in the last decade or so I have been reading, researching, learning, and taking action, all in hopes of improving my financial life.
+Like most people, I want to live a better financial life.
+So in the last decade or so I have been reading, researching, learning, and taking action, all in hopes of improving my finances.

-Throughout this time, one recurring theme I kept noticing has been the difficulty most of us have in understanding all the financial jargon.
+Throughout this time, one recurring theme that I kept noticing was the difficulty most of us have in understanding all the financial jargon.

-And if you can’t understand how things work, how can you improve it?
+And if you can’t understand how things work, how can you improve them?